How to avoid Inheritance Tax on UK property

 Is there a charge for transferring assets into a QNUPS?

-There are charges on setting up a QNUPS, and doing so can trigger some tax liabilities upon transfer of the assets to the property pension.
-The costs and taxes will depend on the value of the assets that will be transferred, and therefore, it is impossible to give one answer to the question of how much does QNUPS costs.
+There are charges for setting up a QNUPS, which can trigger some tax liabilities upon the transfer of the assets to the property pension.
+The costs and taxes will depend on the value of the assets that will be transferred, and therefore, it is impossible to give one answer to the question of how much QNUPS costs.

-Anyone interested in a way to avoid IHT & CGT on the property by using QNUPS should consult an advisor before taking any action.
-QNUPS and Inheritance Tax are all complicated matters and as such require careful consideration and planning, which Soteria Trusts can offer.
-Contact us for more information and confidential consultation today.
+Anyone interested in using QNUPS to avoid IHT and CGT on the property should consult an advisor before taking any action.
+QNUPS and Inheritance Tax are complicated matters that require careful consideration and planning, which Soteria Trusts can offer.
+Contact us for more information and a confidential consultation today.

 UK Property & Tax Seminar